paulvangentcom/heartrate_analysis_python/readme.md

 ## Estimating Sample Rate

 The toolkit has a simple built-in sample-rate detection.
-It can handle ms-based timers (starting at 0, incrementing with each data row), and datetime-based timers (in the format: `2016-03-06 09:14:40.650000`, or `yyyy-mm-dd HH:MM:SS.f`
+It can handle ms-based timers ([0.0, 10.0, 20.0, N] for a 100Hz signal), and datetime-based timers (in the format: `2016-03-06 09:14:40.650000`, or `yyyy-mm-dd HH:MM:SS.f).
+The ms-based timer expects the timer column to be labeled "timer", the datetime timer expects the column named "datetime"

 ```python
 import heartBeat as hb